Hippopotamus

 Hippos inhabit rivers, lakes, and mangrove swamps.
 Territorial bulls each preside over a stretch of water and a group of five to thirty cows and calves.
 Mating and birth both occur in the water.
 During the day, hippos remain cool by staying in water or mud, emerging at dusk to graze on grasses.
 While hippos rest near each other in the water, grazing is a solitary activity and hippos typically do not display territorial behaviour on land.
 Hippos are among the most dangerous animals in the world due to their aggressive and unpredictable nature.
 They are threatened by habitat loss and poaching for their meat and ivory (canine teeth).

 Etymology

 The Latin word hippopotamus is derived from the ancient Greek ἱπποπόταμος (hippopótamos), from ἵππος (híppos) 'horse' and ποταμός (potamós) 'river', together meaning 'horse of the river'.
-In English, the plural is "hippopotamuses", but "hippopotami" is also used.
+In English, the plural is "hippopotamuses".

 Taxonomy and origins

 Classification

 The modern hippopotamus and the pygmy hippopotamus are the only living members of the family Hippopotamidae.
 Some taxonomists place hippos and anthracotheres in the superfamily Anthracotheroidea.
 Hippopotamidae are classified along with other even-toed ungulates in the order Artiodactyla.

 Five subspecies of hippos have been described based on morphological differences in their skulls as well as differences in geographical range: